Proudly Serving Colorado Springs and South Denver

 Does Homeowners Insurance Cover Mold Remediation?

-Typically, homeowners’ insurance policies do include coverage for water damage and its related issues such as mold.
+Typically, homeowners’ insurance policies include coverage for water damage and related issues such as mold.
 However, there’s a catch.
-This coverage usually applies to sudden and accidental water damage scenarios, like burst pipes or appliance malfunctions, and not to gradual damage caused by lack of maintenance or flooding.
+This coverage usually applies to sudden and accidental water damage scenarios, like burst pipes or appliance malfunctions, and not gradual damage caused by lack of maintenance or flooding.

 For instance, if a pipe bursts in your home and causes water damage that leads to mold growth, your insurance policy might cover the remediation costs.
 On the other hand, if the mold infestation is due to a slow leak that you failed to fix, your insurance might not cover it.
 The same goes for mold damage caused by flooding.
-Unless you have specific flood insurance, your regular homeowners’ policy might not provide coverage.
+Your regular homeowners’ policy might not provide coverage unless you have specific flood insurance.

 It’s essential to review your policy and consult with your insurance provider to understand your coverage and any exclusions related to mold and water damage restoration.